amehrjou/Pyfectious/README.md

 ## Getting Started

 To acquire a better understanding of the simulator's environment and features, you just need to clone the repository into your local machine.
-In the first glance, the overall structure of the project appears like below.
+At first glance, the overall structure of the project appears below.

     ├── src          # Python source files of the project.
     ├── example      # Tutorials, sanity and performance checks.